telerik/maui-docs/controls/combobox/visual-structure.md

 ---
 title: Visual Structure
 page_title: .NET MAUI ComboBox Documentation - ComboBox Visual Structure
-description: Learn more about the visual elements used in Telerik UI for .NET MAUI ComboBox control.
+description: Learn more about the visual elements used in the Telerik UI for .NET MAUI ComboBox control.
 position: 0
 slug: combobox-visual-structure
 ---